 My first computer related job was as a systems operator in the CS dept at the University of Lowell (since renamed UMass-Lowell) while I was a student there in 1987.
 It was also my first exposure to the Internet.
 No Web back then, though.

 For 3 years, I helped manage DEC VAXes, DG MVs, a Sequent Balance, some LISP machines and various other minicomputers and workstations.
 I also set up the department's PC lab.
 Just DOS, no Windows.
-I couldn't understand why they were so popular.
+I didn't understand why they were so popular.

 In 1990, I bought a NeXT Cube and ported scientific visualiztion software to NeXTSTEP for the Graphics Lab at ULowell.
 Unfortunately, that was my last NeXTSTEP programming job.